charmoniumQ/charmonium.test-py/docs/reports/trisovic-replication/main.md

    4. Write results to a log file
 6. Upload log files to a database.

-Here we examine the last five (of eight) research questions from the original work.
+Here we examine the research questions four and five research questions from the original work.
 We prioritized these research questions as they relate directly to reproducibility rates.

 * **RQ4**: What is the code re-execution rate?